 An Assistive Technology Evaluation assesses an individual’s or student’s need for assistive technology use and support, and is a critical component of determining the most efficient Assistive Technology options available.
-Assistive Technology options may include high or low tech devices such as hardware, software, apps on the computer or a mobile device, specialized equipment, adaptations to current equipment or furniture, and services which will assist an individual to accomplish something that is difficult or challenging.
+Assistive Technology options may include high or low/light tech devices such as hardware, software, apps on the computer or a mobile device, specialized equipment, modifications or adaptations to current equipment or furniture, and services which will assist an individual to accomplish something that is difficult or challenging.
 For some individuals, AT (assistive technology) may support an individual to accomplish a task that is otherwise impossible to do without the support of AT.
-Whether it is an assessment for access to education, communication, employment, transition to post-secondary education, Activities of Daily Living, or access in their home or community, an assistive technology assessment will provide a thorough determination of AT options available.
+Whether it is an assessment for access to education, communication, employment, transition to post-secondary education, Activities of Daily Living, or access in their home or community, an assistive technology assessment will provide a thorough determination of AT options available, using a feature matching process to meet the individual needs of the client.
 Without an AT assessment, individuals and/ or students are often given Assistive Technology that is not efficient or appropriate for the specific, individual needs.
 This causes frustration and ultimately leads to abandonment of the technology.
 Research shows that half and possibly as much as 80% of assistive technology is abandoned by the prospective user.
 Too many times this is the result of an unqualified individual or team implementing AT without a proper assessment.
 The assistive technology needs to be appropriate and recommended specifically considering the individual’s abilities, challenges, needs, preferred learning style, the task to be accomplished, and the environment in which the AT will be used.
 The first and most important step in the process is to analyze and determine the right assistive technology via an Assistive Technology Assessment.
 Having a certified professional assist with this step is critical.

 The Assistive Technology Assessment Begins With Considering Four Main Components: The Student (Or Individual), The Environment, The Task, And The Tool (AT).